vamolessa/pepper/pepper/rc/config_recipes.md

 some builtin features may become inaccessible without further tweakings and, obviously, the experience will *not* be the same of using vim.

-If you need 100% vim compatibility, simply use vim.
+Please remember that if you need 100% vim compatibility, you'd better simply use vim.

 For more details, check the [builtin keybindigs](bindings.md).